sarantos40/eCodeOrama/README.md

 that should gradually demonstrate parts of the developed functionality.

 Here is an example of such a sequence of milestones:

-Week 1
+ 1. Week 1
-  * Parse input, identify main entities and produce simple text lists and reports Week 2
+      * Parse `scratch` v3 input, identify main entities and produce simple text lists and reports
+ 1. Week 2
       * Create a graphical output displaying the *scripts* as graphical nodes on appropriate row (*event*) and column (*sprite*) and the edges that connect them.

-Week 3
+ 1. Week 3
       * Make an (interactive) graphical application, with basic interaction and configuration (colors, order) and save / load the configuration.

-Week 4
+ 1. Week 4
+      * Implement interactive editing / relocating of *sprites*, *events*, *scripts* and edges.
+ 1. Week 5
+      * Export the layout to `pdf`, `json`, generic `xml`, `xlsx`, `ods`.
+      * Parse `scratch` v2 input
+ 1. Week 6
+      * Prepare and test an initial standalone first version, ready to be used by users.
+ 1. Week 7
+      * Display `scratch` comments and use them to pass special presentation directives
+ 1. Week 8
       * Identify and implement rules for better placement of nodes and edges, and provide options for their selection.

-Week 5
-  * Implement interactive editing / relocating of *sprites*, *events*, *scripts* and edges.

-Week 6
-  * Prepare and test an initial standalone first version, ready to be used by others (and .

-Week 7
+ 1. Week 9
       * identify additional required interactive functionality, ...
+ 1. Week 10
+      * ...

+### More about *codeorama*

+### More about this project

-[Here](Ideas.html) are some more technoncal details and implementation ideas / discussion, that one can plan to implement.
+[Here](Ideas.html) are some more technical details and implementation ideas / discussion, that one can adopt to his proposal.

+Throughout this project, we will monitor and discuss the progress of the project.
+Tassos Ladias, one of the *codeOrama* designers, participates in the support of this project.

 For easier code mainenance, `python` is preferred but not required.

-Each proposal will specify the implementation language, environment, tools, application model, ...
+Each proposal will specify the implementation language, environment, tools, application model, firsti steps, milestones, ...

 You can ask general questions on the forum, and we can discuss specific parts of your proposal on private messages.